Notes from the Field

 Parenting and life skills education, contact visits with their

-children, and support services to families constitute Family Service
+children, and support services to families constituted Family Service

 Association’s Families in Transition (FIT) program.
-FIT views the
+FIT viewed the

 family as an important resource for change.
 A collaborative effort of